Table Of Contents

 In a report released in November of 2018, Tucson was named the most dangerous city in Arizona, but this fact can be deceiving, given that comparing it to other cities in the state does not mean that it ranks on similar countrywide lists.

-In Sam Hughes, this tree-lined area near the University of Arizona, you’ll find a mix of professors, students, artists, and young professionals living in turn-of-the-century Territorial-style houses and mission-style bungalows.
+You’ll find a mix of professors, students, artists, and young professionals living in turn-of-the-century Territorial-style houses and mission-style bungalows.
 Plenty of shops and restaurants are within walking distance, and it’s also easy to get downtown.

 This upscale golf-course development is located at the base of the Tortolita Mountains, in the suburb of Marana, just north of the city.
 Over the past few years, Dove Mountain has become one of the most popular neighborhoods in Tucson because of its amenities and easy access to the freeway.